This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Scoop cookie dough into approximately 2 Tablespoon-sized balls and gently roll between your palms to form a round ball.
-Place cookie dough on prepared baking sheet, spacing cookies at least 2” apart.
+• Scoop cookie dough into approximately 2 tablespoon-sized balls and gently roll between your palms to form a round ball.
+Place the cookie balls on the prepared baking sheet, spacing cookies at least 2” apart.

 Nutrition